Scott McTominay: Eligibility

 McTominay was born in England but qualifies for Scotland through his father, who is from Helensburgh.
 McTominay attended training camps with the Scottish youth sides.
 In November 2017, McTominay told Scottish Football Association performance director Malky Mackay that he wanted to concentrate on securing a place in the Manchester United first team.

 Speaking in February 2018, club manager José Mourinho suggested that new Scotland manager Alex McLeish should select McTominay "because it looks like England is missing him".
 McTominay pledged his future to Scotland and was selected in their squad for two friendlies in March.
-Later that month, McTominay's grandfather revealed Sir Alex Ferguson wanted him to represent Scotland.
+Later that month, McTominay's grandfather said that Sir Alex Ferguson wanted him to represent Scotland.
 Manchester United academy coach Brian McClair explained "McLeish made a huge effort getting to Carrington to meet up with him, because it was in the middle of the bad weather that we had.
 He made it, put a case.
 Gareth Southgate sent him a text."
 McTominay said of the conversation with McLeish, "He travelled a hell of a long way to come and speak with me and I have to thank him for that.
 The conversation we had was relatively simple.
 I wanted to play for Scotland and I always have done since I was a young boy and it was an incredibly proud moment for me when he did call me up and hopefully I can kick on and do well."